kivy/kivy/doc/sources/guide/events.rst

 examples of event dispatchers.

-As outlined in the Illustration above, Kivy has a `main loop`.
+As outlined in the illustration above, Kivy has a `main loop`.
 It's important that you avoid breaking it.
 The main loop is responsible for reading from inputs, loading images asynchronously, drawing to frame, ...etc.
 Avoid long/infinite loops or sleeping.
 For example the following code does both::